Snowflake Native Apps Best Practices#

 Native Apps are especially designed to process data in batches.
 We recommend using the following approach to handle large datasets:

-• RecordID is required for all input records and must be unique.
+• RecordID is Required for all input records and must be Unique.
 If you wish to use the same output table for multiple runs, make sure RecordID is unique across all runs.

 License Key as Input#